 - Balance means different things in different relationships.
 For example, there might be an imbalance in the financial responsibilities within a relationship, but some other aspect could serve to compensate for that discrepancy.
 In general terms, is the relationship fair?
 Is each party committing the same overall effort and resources or is one party consistently getting the better end of the deal?

 - Both parties feel free to share their feelings and concerns honestly and openly.
 It’s no fun to be in a relationship where you feel you must keep your pain and concerns to yourself.
 How open can you be with your partner?
-Are you comfortable sharing any issue?
+Are you comfortable sharing any issues?

 - A common long-term outlook.
 For a relationship to thrive over the long haul, it’s important that there be a common objective.
 That objective might involve children and a life in the suburbs or it might be retiring at age 40 and travelling the world.
 Do you both want the same things 10 years or more from now?